roppenheimer/AndroidAPS-alt-Guide/docs/pages/Building-APK.md

 ![](../images/androidstudio3.png)

 * Click on 'Show in Explorer'.
 You'll find the APK is generated, sometimes it may take time to display.
-If yo uare having difficulty finding the .apk file you should find the AndroidAPS file at {yourfolder}\app\full\release\app-full-release.apk and if you are looking for the "wear" file for a watch you can look for {yourfolder}\app\release\wear-release.apk.
+If you are having difficulty finding the .apk file you should find the AndroidAPS file at {yourfolder}\app\full\release\app-full-release.apk and if you are looking for the "wear" file for a watch you can look for {yourfolder}\app\release\wear-release.apk.
 It is a good idea to make copies of these files somewhere you can find them again easily.

-* Copy the APK with the same filename as the buildtype you chose to your android phone, and install it.
-If the apk does not install and you have an older version of AndroidAPS on your phone that was signed with a different key then you will need to uninstall this first, remember to export your settings if so.
+* You now need to copy the .apk files onto your phone and install them (just tap and follow the instructions).
+If you have not already done so you may need to set your phone to install .apk files from unknown sources.
+If you already have an older version of AndroidAPS on your phone that was signed with a different key then you will need to uninstall it first, but remember to export your settings first so you can reload them to the new installation.